andydonzelli/cs1951a-blog/index.md

 After about 12 hours on this proverbial "beast of a machine" (we had to restart the script a couple of times) all 32,209,351 rides in our CSV had a ZIP code associated with them.
 The next step was translating both our rides CSV and locations CSV into a database for analysis.

+The final rides table only has 25,009,005 rides.
+The reason for this being that we filtered out ~7 million rides with starting locations that were not within the NYC city bounds.
+For example, many of them started in New Jersey or Upstate New York, but were still in the original NYC datasets.

 ### Database Schema

-For the time being, we are using SQLite database the schema of which is shown below, we will be transitioning our data onto a MySQL database soon however so we can more easily do interactive visualizations for future blog posts.
-Additionally, the final rides table only has 25,009,005 rides.
-The reason for this being that we filtered out ~7 million rides with starting locations that were not within the NYC city bounds i.e. they started in a zip code not present in the locations table, for example, they might have started in New Jersey or Upstate New York.
+For the time being, we are storing our data in an SQLite database, the schema of which is shown below.
+We will be transitioning our data onto a MySQL database soon, however, to more easily produce interactive visualizations for future blog posts.

 ![Database Schema](/assets/web_media/db_schema.png)